 - the NJC for Local Government Services.

-The exception to this is the pay rates in the senior leadership pay band.
-These are locally-determined on an annual basis by the Chief Officer Pay Board and paid at our discretion.
 We adjust the pay rates in the staff pay structure to reflect the NJC Local Government Services national pay award.

 Attraction and retention payments

 We recognise that it may be difficult at times to recruit new employees or retain existing staff in critical posts.
 To attract and retain a skilled and experienced workforce, we may pay salary supplements in addition to the post grade.
 For more details, read the attraction and retention policy.